brengall99/sql50_solutions/README.md

-This is where I will store completed questions from the Leetcode SQL50 database questions.
+This is where I will store completed questions from the Leetcode SQL50 database questions using both MySQL and Pandas.